-Hugh Jackman is leaving the X-Men but taking the Road to Damascus.
-His upcoming movie “Logan” will be his last as Wolverine.
+Hugh Jackman is leaving the X-Men and taking the Road to Damascus.
+His latest movie “Logan” was his last as Wolverine.
 Next year he will star in a new film on the life of the Apostle Paul.
 (So if you like Marvel comics and the Bible, you’re in for a treat.)

 The movie will be among the most high-profile Hollywood Christian production since Mel Gibson’s The Passion of the Christ.
 It is a Warner Brothers motion picture that will be produced by Matt Damon, Ben Affleck and Hugh Jackman himself.

 Jackman who is a student of transcendental meditation, previously attended the international School of Practical Philosophy.
 But he told Parade magazine in 2009 that he was raised by a devout, born-again Christian man, who met Jesus in a Billy Graham crusade.